krantiparida/AudioSetZSL/README.md

 To download the pretrained feature follow the link : [Download]()

 ## Contact
-Kindly contact kranti@cse.iit.ac.in for any issues, comments etc.
+Kindly contact kranti@cse.iitk.ac.in for any issues, comments etc.

 ## Disclaimer